z0sun/Deployment-3/README.md

 3. Create a multibranch pipeline within your Jenkins server in order to build and deploy different branches of your code separately.

 4. Select GitHub as the branch source which allows you to connect Jenkins with your GitHub repository automatically triggering builds when changes are made to your code.

-5. Install AWS EB CLI.
+Run the build to ensure success.

 <img width="790" alt="Screenshot 2023-09-17 at 12 47 31 PM" src="https://github.com/z0sun/Deployment-3/assets/135557197/d9f45c8f-3e7d-4b78-bf4f-ca231205a56e">
 <img width="804" alt="Screenshot 2023-09-17 at 12 26 23 PM" src="https://github.com/z0sun/Deployment-3/assets/135557197/02354241-ccdd-4711-9c9b-01fdc0071f53">

+5. Install AWS EB CLI.

 6. Add the `deploy` stage to your Jenkins file stage ('Deploy') { steps { sh '/var/lib/jenkins/.local/bin/eb deploy' } }.
 This step defines a deployment stage in your pipeline which instructs Jenkins to deploy your application using the EB CLI.